samuelcardenasg23/name-generator/README.md

 ## Usage

 - Visit the homepage to see a randomly generated band name.
-- Click the submit button to generate a new band name.
+- Click the Generate Name button to generate a new band name.
 - Each time you submit, a new combination of adjective and noun will be displayed.

 ## Dependencies